About

 Native plants and their pollinators have special co-evolutionary relationships.
 Many species would disappear without native plants.

-Many native plants have deep root systems that absorb water, can help reduce flooding and that can help stabilize soils against erosion.
+Many native plants have deep root systems that absorb water, help reduce flooding and stabilize soils against erosion.